explosion/spacy-course/chapters/chapter2.md

 - You can use the string store in `nlp.vocab.strings` like a regular Python dictionary.
-For example, `nlp.vocab.strings['unicorn']` will return the hash, and looking up the hash again will return the string `'unicorn`.
+For example, `nlp.vocab.strings['unicorn']` will return the hash, and looking up the hash again will return the string `'unicorn'`.

 </codeblock>